azoth-lang/azoth.language.reference/src/functions.md

 example(1, 2, 3, 4, 5);
 ```

-### Construction of the List
+### Initialization of the List

 When gathering the parameters into the collection type of the parameter, the compiler will generate
-code based on the available constructors and methods of the type.
+code based on the available initializers and methods of the type.
 It will first look for a
-constructor taking `size, Raw_Array[T]` with any reference capability for the raw array.
+initializer taking `size, Raw_Array[T]` with any reference capability for the raw array.
 If one of
 those exists, it will construct a raw array of the values and pass the number of values and the raw
-array to that constructor.
-Even if that constructor is `unsafe` (which it should be), no safety
+array to that initializer.
+Even if that initializer is `unsafe` (which it should be), no safety
 error will be generated if it is outside an unsafe context.
-If no such constructor is present, it
+If no such initializer is present, it
-will look for a constructor named `capacity` taking a single argument of `size`.
+will look for a initializer named `capacity` taking a single argument of `size`.
 If it exists, it
-will construct the collection using that constructor passing the number of values, then call `add()`
+will construct the collection using that initializer passing the number of values, then call `add()`
 repeatedly, passing each value.
-If no such constructor is present, it will look for a default
+If no such initializer is present, it will look for a default
-constructor, use it and add the values.
+initializer, use it and add the values.
 If none of these exists, an error will be generated.

 ### Calling Variadic Functions with a List